Experts say Tesla board may have too many ties to CEO Musk

 Australian telecommunications company executive Robyn Denholm was the only other Tesla director until last year, when two were added after investors complained about a lack of independence.
 James Murdoch, the CEO of 21st Century Fox, and Linda Johnson Rice, the chairman and CEO of Johnson Publishing Co., joined the board in July of 2017.

-In a 2017 letter seeking two more board members, investors including the California State Teachers Retirement System wrote that five Tesla directors "have professional or personal ties to Mr. Musk that could put at risk their ability to exercise independent judgment."
-A spokesman for the system wouldn't comment on Tesla when contacted Monday.
+In a 2017 letter seeking two more board members, five investors wrote that five Tesla directors "have professional or personal ties to Mr. Musk that could put at risk their ability to exercise independent judgment."

+One of the five, New York City Comptroller Scott Stringer, who manages investments in Tesla, said in a statement Monday that it's time for the board "to take a hard look at Tesla's governance and compensation structures to ensure that there are proper processes in place for strong board independence and oversight."

 Columbia's Klepper said Tesla didn't need more board members; it needed assertive ones.
 "They need to make some hard choices about the existing board members and decide whether their expertise really fits with Tesla's mission," Klepper said.